HoGentTIN/linux-training-hogent/modules/package_management_debian/030-content.md

 /usr/share/zsh/vendor-completions/_curl
 ```

-### dpkg

-You could use `dpkg -i` to install a package and `dpkg -r` to remove a package, but you\'d have to manually download the packge and keep track of dependencies.
-Using `apt-get` or `apt` is much easier.

-### apt-get
+## apt-get

 `Debian` has been using `apt-get` to manage packages since 1998.
 Today Debian and many Debian-based distributions still actively support `apt-get`, though some experts claim `apt`, released in 2014, is better at handling dependencies than `apt-get`.

-Both commands use the same configuration files and can be used alternately; whenever you see `apt-get` in documentation, feel free to type `apt`.
+Both commands use the same configuration files and can be used interchangeably, at least on an interactive terminal.
+However, using `apt` in a script is not recommended, since the options and behaviour of `apt` are not considered to be stable.

 We will start with `apt-get` and discuss `apt` in the next section.
+Whenever you see `apt-get` in documentation, feel free to type `apt` instead.

 ### apt-get update